 What is Zoology?

 Zoology is the study of living animals and their relationship with their environment.
-As the need for an understanding of complex biosystems increases, integration is required across all levels of biological organisation – from molecules to the biosphere – and the diversity of species – from single-celled to multicellular organisms.
+As the need for an understanding of complex biosystems increases, integration is required across all levels of biological organisation—from molecules to the biosphere —and the diversity of species, including all single-celled organisms up to the most complex animal species.
 Modern Zoology naturally provides this integration, and our programme offers modules and choices that focus upon important themes of environmental and medical/veterinary biology.

 Zoology: The course for you?